 Browse Market Structure

-Government Securities Clearing Corporation (GSCC): Overview and Functions
+Government Securities Clearing Corporation (GSCC)

 The Government Securities Clearing Corporation (GSCC) was a non-profit organization responsible for the clearing and netting of U.S. government securities and agency debt securities.
 It played a crucial role in enhancing the efficiency and stability of the secondary market for government securities.